-7. GROUPS CONSULTED
+6. GROUPS CONSULTED

-- 7.1 County, Fire and Police and the public are consulted about any changes to the council tax support scheme.
-16 December 2022 marks the start of the publication period which includes Overview and Scrutiny meetings on 10 January and 2 February 2023.
-Parishes and town councils will also be advised of these financial proposals with meetings on 15 December 2022 and 19 January 2023. - 7.2 A budget survey is planned which will be put on the website and publicised to encourage feedback.
-In particular it will be brought to the attention of businesses, the residents' panel and Teignbridge relationship groups.
-Responses will be reported to members for consideration with the final budget proposals by Executive on 7 February 2023 and by Council on 21 February 2023.
+6.1 County, Fire and Police and the public are consulted about any changes to the council tax support scheme.
+The initial budget proposals have been publicised and considered by Overview and Scrutiny 1 and 2 on 10 January 2023.
+They also scrutinised these final plans on 2 February 2023.
+Parishes and town councils have been advised of these proposals.
+There have been two budget meetings with town and parish councils on 15 December 2022 and 19 January 2023.

+6.2 A budget survey has been put on the website and publicised to encourage feedback.
+In particular it has been brought to the attention of businesses, the residents' panel and Teignbridge relationship groups.
+Responses will be reported verbally to this Executive and in the final Council budget report on 21 February 2023.

-8. TIME-SCALE
+7. TIME-SCALE